Decomposing Natural Logic Inferences in Neural NLI: Related Work

 The shortcomings of natural logic handling in various neural NLI models have been shown with several \emph{behavioural} studies, where NLI challenge sets exhibiting examples of downward monotone reasoning are used to evaluate performance of models with respect to these reasoning patterns \cite{mossfragments, yanakaHELP, yanakaMED, goodwin, geiger}.

-In an attempt to better identify features that neural models manage or fail to capture, researchers have employed \emph{probing} strategies: namely, the \emph{diagnostic classification} \cite{alainbengio} of auxiliary feature labels from internal model representations.
+In an attempt to better identify linguistic features that neural models manage or fail to capture, researchers have employed \emph{probing} strategies: namely, the \emph{diagnostic classification} \cite{alainbengio} of auxiliary feature labels from internal model representations.
 Most probing studies in natural language processing focus on the \emph{syntactic} features captured in transformer-based language models \cite{hewitt-manning}, but calls have been made for more sophisticated probing tasks which rely more on contextual information \cite{pareto}.

-In the realm of semantics, probing studies have focused more on \emph{lexical} semantics \cite{vulic}: word pair relations are central to monotonicity reasoning, and thus form part of our probing study as well, but the novelty of our work is the task of classifying context monotonicity from contextual word embeddings.
-Due to its context-sensitive nature, it cannot be learnt by ``memorizing" the labels of specific words in the training data, a key shortcoming in probing studies which focus on tasks such as POS tagging and word-pair relation classification, which have much less dependency on context.
+In the realm of semantics, probing studies have focused more on \emph{lexical} semantics \cite{vulic}: word pair relations are central to monotonicity reasoning, and thus form part of our probing study as well, but the novelty of our work is the task of classifying context monotonicity from intermediate contextual embeddings.